top of page

 • Identifying long-lived data and high-value assets

-• Building crypto-agility into architecture (so Quantum resistant algorithms can be swapped without breaking systems)
+• Building crypto-agility into architecture (so quantum-resistant algorithms can be swapped without breaking systems)

 • Strengthening key management and lifecycle practices

-In that sense, PQC is not just a defensive response to a future threat.It’s an opportunity to modernize cryptographic practices that are already lagging behind today’s risk landscape.
+These are things we should already be doing.
+Quantum doesn’t create the need—it removes the excuse to delay it.
+In that sense, PQC is not just a defensive response to a future threat.
+It’s an opportunity to modernize cryptographic practices that are already lagging behind today’s risk landscape.

 Final Thought